giantswarm/cert-exporter/README.md

 # cert-exporter

-Exposes two metrics to Prometheus reagrding certificates/tokens:
+Exposes three metrics to Prometheus regarding certificates/tokens:

 ## `cert_exporter_not_after`

+Timestamp after which the cert is invalid (for certificate files mounted from the host filesystem).

+## `cert_exporter_secret_not_after`

-Timestamp after which the cert is invalid
+Timestamp after which the cert is invalid (for certificates stored in Kubernetes secrets).

 ## `cert_exporter_token_not_after`

-Timestamp after which the Vault token is expired
+Timestamp after which the Vault token is expired.

 ## Deployment